Also known as: wide-stance good mornings, wide-stance gm, straddle hip-hinge, bodyweight good mornings, hamstring hinge stretch

 How to Do Straddle Good Mornings

-1. Set wide stance: Stand with feet wider than shoulder-width in a comfortable straddle, toes slightly turned out.
-Keep knees soft and maintain a neutral spine.
+1. Set wide stance: Stand with feet wider than shoulder-width, toes slightly turned out, knees soft and core braced to support the hip-hinge.

 Muscle Groups